-Fatal pedestrian accidents remain a significant traffic safety concern, both in Illinois as well as nationally.
+Fatal pedestrian accidents remain a significant traffic safety concern, both throughout Illinois as well as nationally.
 On this site, various McHenry County pedestrian accidents that have caused injuries or fatalities have been summarized in posts found under the “McHenry County pedestrian accidents” category.
 As seen in these posts, accidents involving vehicles hitting pedestrians have occurred in Algonquin, Crystal Lake, Harvard, Marengo, Harvard, McHenry, Woodstock, Lake in the Hills, Cary, and various unincorporated areas.
 Many of these accidents resulted in the pedestrian being fatality injured.

 Pedestrian accidents are worrisome for many reasons.
 One aspect of fatal pedestrian accidents that have occurred in the Chicago area is that many of the people who have been struck by vehicles were walking in crosswalks at the time of the accident.
 Another problematical aspect is the severity of injuries typically resulting from pedestrian accidents.